-1. Which statement about the offensive biological weapons programme of South Africa, Project Coast, is false?
+1. Which statement about the offensive biological weapons programme of South Africa, Project Coast, is FALSE?

-- a) It officially commenced in 1983. - b) Commercial companies were used to cover up offensive activities. - c) Special attention was given to the development of non-lethal agents for suppressing dissent. - d) South Africa was not a State Party to the Biological and Toxin Weapons Convention when the programme began.
+- a) There is some evidence that genetic engineering research was conducted for the purposes of developing biological agents that would selectively target certain ethnic groups. - b) Commercial companies were used to cover up offensive activities. - c) Special attention was given to the development of non-lethal agents for suppressing dissent. - d) South Africa was not a State Party to the Biological and Toxin Weapons Convention when the programme began.